Best Supplemental Life Insurance Plans

 5. Final Expense (Burial Insurance)

-- Meant to cover funeral costs and small debts.
+• Intended to cover funeral expenses, medical bills, and small debts.

 Comparison Table: Best Supplemental Life Insurance Options